isaacnmm/pestpolicy-hugo2XX/content/posts/best-stunt-scooter-for-12-year-old/index.md

 - 110MM durable wheels
 - Quick and easy to assemble
 Cons
-- Some people complain that the grip tape�came off after only weeks of use
+- Some people complain that the grip tapecame off after only weeks of use
 ### [5.
 Mongoose Freestyle Kick Scooter](https://www.amazon.com/dp/B086Z3D7J3/?tag=p-policy-20)
 If youre looking for a well-designed and high-performing scooter you can never go wrong with the Mongoose Freestyle Kick Scooter.
 Its one of the best stun scooters for 12 year old or anyone above the age of 8 with a weight limit of 220lbs.